princeibs/prochain/README.md

 <h2 align="center">Prochain</h2>

   <p align="center">
-   An awesome NFT minter built on the Celo blockchain
+   A decentralised application solving the supply chain problem using the blockchain and NFTs
     <br />
     <br />
     <a href="https://github.com/princeibs/prochain">View Demo</a>